khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 >* Background
 >* Brief of SLAM
 >* Plan
->* Milestone 1: Lidar SLAM on Tuttlebot simulator
+>* Milestone 1: Lidar SLAM on Turtlebot simulator
 >* Milestone 2: Lidar SLAM on the back

 ## Background
 I am still in the UAV project, and we are in the new stage: Implementing Autopilot.
 After final stage of Intel-Cornell cup, I kept thinking about future of UAV.
 UAV is useful, having lot of potential, true.
 But UAV *at this moment* UAV is somehow not useful, also true.
-Concretly, UAV is not clever enough to do many missions.
+Concretely, UAV is not clever enough to do many missions.
 Autopilot is not defined by "Auto" "pilot", but more broaden idea -- consciousness.
 Collision avoidance, target following, even much more complex tasks, can be done after the UAV having consciousness of what happened.
-The prolog of this consciousness is SLAM.
+The prologue of this consciousness is SLAM.

 ## Brief of SLAM
 SLAM refers to "Simultaneous localization and mapping", early started many years ago, and recently been boosted by rapidly improved computer power.

-The basic idea of SLAM is collecting geometry information from evnrionment, ploting point cloud in the computer, and estimate current position (relative).
+The basic idea of SLAM is collecting geometry information from environment, plotting point cloud in the computer, and estimate current position (relative).
 It is independent navigation method that requires no external devices like GPS, UWB, Beacons.

 Google tango is a famous example:
 <iframe width="480" height="360" src="http://www.youtube.com/embed/Qe10ExwzCqk" frameborder="0" allowfullscreen> </iframe>

-Nevertheless the SLAM is intended for navigation, after Neural Network and Machine Learning had become the next hot topic, SLAM will be the best friend of Autopilot/Autodriver, because it provides rich information for envrionment reconstruction.
+Nevertheless the SLAM is intended for navigation, after Neural Network and Machine Learning had become the next hot topic, SLAM will be the best friend of Autopilot/Auto-driver, because it provides rich information for environment reconstruction.
 SLAM is eye for the machine brain.

 ## Plan
 Lucky, SLAM and Autopilot can be developed individually -- they are not parasites to each other.
 Let me focus on SLAM side first.